Scope of Support

 Options Available for SSO Configuration

-• Address any questions about configuration within the Identity Provider's own system.
+• Assist with configuration within the IdP system.

 Campus Support